-Long-Term Projections Show Broad-Based Growth in the Mid-Valley Workforce AreaAugust 4, 2016 The Mid-Valley Workforce Area (Linn, Marion, Polk, and Yamhill counties) will add 24,600 jobs between 2014 and 2024, according to new projections from the Oregon Employment Department.
-This represents a 10 percent increase in employment over 10 years.
-The growth stems from anticipated private-sector gains of 21,500 jobs (11%) and the addition of 1,500 jobs (4%) in government.
-This projected 10 percent growth rate exceeds the 6 percent growth seen over the past decade in the Mid-Valley.
+Long-Term Projections Show Broad-Based Growth in the Mid-Valley Workforce AreaNovember 3, 2020 The Mid-Valley Workforce Area (Linn, Marion, Polk, and Yamhill counties) will add 24,100 jobs between 2019 and 2029, according to new projections from the Oregon Employment Department.
+This represents an 8 percent increase in employment over 10 years.
+The growth stems from anticipated private-sector gains of 19,800 jobs (9%) and the addition of 3,100 jobs (6%) in government.
+This projected 8 percent growth rate is slower than the 18 percent growth seen over the past decade in the Mid-Valley.
 One reason for the strong 18 percent growth is that 2009 was in the depths of the Great Recession, and 2019 was prior to our current recession and marked the high point in the business cycle.

-Beyond gains from economic growth, an additional 59,400 job openings will be created by 2024 as workers change occupations or leave for other reasons, such as retirement.
+Beyond gains from economic growth, an additional 348,000 job openings will be created by 2029 as workers change occupations or leave for other reasons, such as retirement.

-Between 2014 and 2024, there will be job openings in almost all occupations.
+Between 2019 and 2029, there will be job openings in almost all occupations.

 Other Regional Projections

 Central Oregon and the Portland tri-county area will record the fastest employment growth over the 10-year period, according to projections made by the Employment Department’s regional economists.
 The Portland tri-county area consisting of Multnomah, Washington, and Clackamas counties anticipates 11 percent employment growth by 2029.
 The Central Oregon region expects employment gains of 12 percent.
 Statewide, Oregon’s employment is projected to grow 9 percent from 2019 to 2029.